pourhadi/collectionview/README.md

     A binding to an array of values that conform to `Identifiable` and `Equatable`.

     When `selectionMode` is true, this will populate with the items selected by the user.
 When `selectionMode` is false, this will either be an empty array or be populated with the most-recently-selected item.
+Good to use for displaying / dismissing a child / detail view.

 * `selectionMode: Binding<Bool>`